graphql/graphql-spec/spec/Section 3 -- Type System.md

 is constructed with the following rules:

-- If no value is provided for a defined input object field and that field definition provides a default value, the default value should be used.
+- If no value is provided for a defined input object field and that field definition provides a default value, the result of coercing the default value according to the coercion rules of the input field type should be used.
 If no default value is provided and the input object field's type is non-null, an error should be raised.
 Otherwise, if the field is not required, then no entry is added to the coerced unordered map.